 Pros: Medicare Advantage plans are more popular than ever.
 For many, the option of having a single plan that covers all components of your health plan feels familiar and easy.
 Medicare Advantage is most similar to the benefits structure you may have received through an employer.
 While Medicare Advantage plans vary in terms of price and benefits, many offer additional coverage like vision and dental.

-Cons: Keep in mind that if you have a Medicare Advantage plan, you’ll need to get a referral from your primary care provider to see a specialist, like a dermatologist or rheumatologist.
-If you have a Medicare Advantage plan, you may need to see health care providers that are in-network, which means that a more limited number of specialists may be available to you.
+Cons: Keep in mind that if you have a Medicare Advantage plan, you may need to get a referral from your primary care provider to see a specialist, like a dermatologist or rheumatologist.
+If you have a Medicare Advantage plan, you may be required to see health care providers that are in-network, which means that a more limited number of specialists may be available to you.

 As you can see, there’s a lot to keep in mind when it comes to picking a plan.
 The right choice for you will depend on your whole health picture, the medications that you take on a regular basis and other factors.